LandRegistry/develop-property-ready-to-sell/README.md

 Not just stuff for end users.
 Also includes stuff for internal, organisational use.

-## Related protoypes
+## Related prototypes

 This prototype, and alpha, is based on the work in the previous, wider scoped alpha.

-This, new, proto, will take a more focused view, and will bring across work from wider looking - [develop land and property alpha prototype](https://github.com/LandRegistry/develop-property-alpha)
+This new prototype will take a more focused view, and will contain work from the 'wider looking' alpha prototype - [develop land and property alpha prototype](https://github.com/LandRegistry/develop-property-alpha)

 ## Users